-Those in the stop loss market have heard the phrase “leveraged trend” when discussing renewal calculations with your stop loss carrier.
-While few understand how this works, all have seen its’ significant impact on your clients’ stop-loss renewals.
+Those in the stop-loss market have heard the phrase “leveraged trend” when discussing renewal calculations with your stop-loss carrier.
+While few understand how this works, many have seen its significant impact on your clients’ stop-loss renewals.
 So, let’s explore what leveraged trend means, how it works, and more importantly, what you can do to offset its effects to save clients money.

-Leveraged trend is the effect of first dollar claim inflation, which can range from 5% to 10%, on individual stop loss claims.
-The impact of leveraged trend increases as the individual stop loss deductible increases.
-Here are examples to illustrate:
+Leveraged trend is the effect of first dollar claim inflation, ranging from 5% to 10%, on individual stop-loss claims.
+The impact of leveraged trend increases as the individual stop-loss deductible increases.

-This is why even though total medical claims may only increase at 5% per year, groups may see increases on their stop loss premiums in excess of 5%.
+This is why even though total medical claims may only increase at 5% per year, groups may see much higher increases on their stop-loss premiums due to leveraged trend.

-There are several options which may be used to help offset the impact of leveraged trend.
-Here are some examples:
+There are several options available to help offset the impact of leveraged trend.

-- PBM, Network and Cost Savings Programs.
-Consider moving to a more controlled formulary with your PBM, adding a reference based pricing network option and/or instituting claim control measures with your TPA – any of which would impact first dollar trend, and by extension, the impact of leveraged trend.
+- PBM, Network and Cost Savings Programs: Consider moving to a more controlled formulary with your PBM, adding a reference-based pricing network option, or instituting claim control measures with your TPA – any of which would impact the first dollar trend, and by extension, the impact of leveraged trend.

-- Increase the Individual Stop Loss Deductible.
-Contemplate increasing the individual stop loss deductible in an amount equal to first dollar trend.
-For example, if annual trend is 5%, you could increase the employer’s $100,000 individual deductible to $105,000.
+- Increase the Individual Stop-Loss Deductible: Contemplate increasing the individual stop-loss deductible in an amount equal to the first dollar trend.
+For example, if the annual trend is 5%, you could increase the employer’s $100,000 individual deductible to $105,000.
 Such a change would have minimal impact on the risk-share to the employer but would help lower overall fixed costs and offset the impact of leveraged trend.

-- Aggregating Specific Deductible (ASD).
-Most carriers offer a dollar-for-dollar offset to ISL premium if an aggregating specific deductible is added.
-There is little downside to the employer as the ISL premium reduces by the amount of the ASD and is only payable if there are claims exceeding the individual deducible level.
-A good option to offset the impact of leveraged trend.
+- Aggregating Specific Deductible (ASD): Most carriers offer a dollar-for-dollar offset to ISL premium if an aggregating specific deductible is added.
+There is little downside to the employer as the ISL premium reduces by the amount of the ASD and is only payable if there are claims exceeding the individual deductible level, making this an excellent option to offset leveraged trend.

-The stop-loss division of Crumdale Partners, Resolute Underwriting Strategies, we have years of experience in crafting solutions for self-funded customers and would welcome working with you to “bend” the leveraged trend cost curve for your clients to avoid any catastrophic renewal increases.
+The stop-loss division of Crumdale Partners, Resolute Underwriting Strategies, has years of experience in crafting cost containment solutions for self-funded customers.
+We will work with you to “bend” the leveraged trend cost curve for your clients to avoid any catastrophic renewal increases.